timdoherty/front-end-test-driven-development-v2/README.md

 ### TODO:
 - High level test cases written in plain English (BDD-style)
-  - ex: "it reads the current search term"-
+  - ex: "it has a search term"-
+  - ex: "it responds and redirects when the user starts a search"
 - Run the tests and watch them fail
-- Make the tests pass by connecting your container component to Redux with the "connect" method
+- Make the tests pass by connecting your search bar component to Redux with the "connect" method